Arthelon/Snap-Note/README.md

 # Snap-Note

-Notepad chrome extension made for convenience
+Notepad chrome extension made for convenient use

 ### Features

 1. In-built notes browser
-2. Customizable fonts, font-colors, and background-colors
+2. Customizable fonts and colors
 3. Notes can be downloaded as .txt files

 ### Installation